sparkalow/browser-radar/readme.md

 Intended to be used in client browsers (with a dom), not intended/tested in node environments.

 - Include the js
-- Setup html with `data-br-key` to mark them as containers for data output
+- Setup html elements with `data-br-key` to mark them as containers for data output
 - Call `browserRadar.init();` after the dom is ready